layer-3/docs/docs/legacy/about/the-problem.md

 # 🚧 The Problem

 Today, the world of cryptocurrency trading shows significant inefficiencies partially due to its decentralized nature.
-Here at Yellow Network, we are dedicated to tackling some of the deficiencies of the Web3 space.&#x20;
+Here at Yellow Network, we are dedicated to tackling some of the deficiencies of the Web3 space.

 ## The Blockchain Trilemma <a href="#pj8bkb32jts7" id="pj8bkb32jts7"></a>